ImeshaDewmini/ImeshaDewmini/README.md

 ## Hi there 👋
-I am currently information system undergraduate at ucsc and i am fashanate about web developing.
+I am currently information system undergraduate at ucsc and i am fashionate about web developing.

 <!--
 **ImeshaDewmini/ImeshaDewmini** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.